2022–23 Championnat National 3

-The 2022-23 Championnat National 3 is the sixth season of the fifth tier in the French football league system in its current format.
-The competition is contested by 168 clubs split geographically across 12 groups of 14 teams.
-The teams include amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The competition starts on 28 August 2022 and is scheduled to end on 4 June 2023.
+The 2022–23 Championnat National 3 was the sixth season of the fifth tier in the French football league system in its current format.
+The competition was contested by 168 clubs split geographically across 12 groups of 14 teams.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
+The competition began on 28 August 2022 and ended on 4 June 2023.

 Teams

 On 13 July 2022, the FFF ratified the constitution of the competition, and published the groups, although there were still some issues to be resolved at the time of publishing.

 Changes from 2021 to 2022 season were as follows: